OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 4

-Where will this rotation take place: This hands-on outpatient rotation will take place in a northwest suburb of Dallas (approximately 25 miles from downtown).
+Where will this rotation take place: This outpatient US clinical experience will take place in a northwest suburb of Dallas (approximately 25 miles from downtown).

 Hours: Monday and Tuesday 9 AM to 1 PM; Wednesday 12 PM to 5:30 PM; Thursday 10 AM to 1 PM; Friday 9 AM to 1 PM